makyo/writing/work/sawtooth/overclassification/overclassification.md

 Amber's grin gets tight, a bit mean, but no less earnest.

-"So you give it a bit of thought, and you duck off down the bank, and you put your hard-earned vo-tech skills to use, and you come up with a present for the crocodile.
+"So you give it a bit of thought, and you duck off down the bank, and you put your hard-earned basket-weaving skills to use, and you come up with a present for the crocodile.

 "*Tell you what, buddy,* you say. *I know a bunch of folks on both sides of the river.
 I've got a guy on the other side, he says he knows someone.
 I think she's even on this side of the river.*